 Happier Camper: Best lightweight travel trailer

-Happier Camper sets the tone for exactly how you’ll be feeling on your next adventure: over the moon, filled to the brim with excitement and fully aware that everything you could need and more is tucked away in its unique spot around you.
-Fully equipped for the road, Happier Camper’s Traveler camping trailer is optimised for all kinds of adventures, regardless of whether you’re sightseeing or working, sleeping or cooking.
+Happier Camper sets the tone for exactly how you’ll be feeling on your next adventure: over the moon, filled to the brim with excitement and fully aware that everything you could need and more are tucked away in its unique spot around you.
+Fully equipped for the road, Happier Camper’s Traveler camping trailer is optimized for all kinds of adventures, regardless of whether you’re sightseeing or working, sleeping or cooking.

-Two dedicated living spaces and an integrated bathroom and kitchenette make this travel trailer under 5,000 lbs seem far more spacious than many others on the market.
+Two dedicated living spaces and an integrated bathroom and kitchenette make this lightweight travel trailer under 5,000 lbs seem far more spacious than many others on the market.
 Its curated space uses the brand’s Adaptiv technology to quickly switch living spaces into an office, dining area, bedroom or lounge space in minutes.
 Fibreglass shells, a honeycomb floor grid, custom hardware and durable components ensure your Traveler is ready to go no matter how long the journey.

 Best for: Smaller towing vehicles and not worrying about maximum weight capacity.